-The following pro forma unaudited consolidated statements of operations of the Company were prepared to illustrate the estimated effects of (i) the AIH Acquisition (including the refinancing of certain debt of AIH pursuant to the New Credit Agreement), (ii) the FSB Acquisition, (iii) certain acquisitions completed by AIH prior to the acquisition of AIH by the Company, (iv) the initial public offering of Common Stock by the Company (the "IPO") and the application of the net proceeds therefrom in April 1994, (v) the refinancing of the Company's 14% Subordinated Debentures due 2000 with its 8 1/4% Subordinated Notes due 2002, (vi) the refinancing of the Prior Credit Facility and pursuant to the New Credit Agreement and (vii) the Offerings contemplated hereby and the application of the net proceeds to the Company therefrom to repay indebtedness incurred pursuant to the New Credit Agreement to finance the AIH Acquisition (collectively, the "Pro Forma Transactions"), as if the Pro Forma Transactions had occurred on January 1, 1994.
+The following pro forma unaudited consolidated statements of operations of the Company were prepared to illustrate the estimated effects of (i) the AIH Acquisition (including the refinancing of certain debt of AIH pursuant to the New Credit Agreement), (ii) the FSB Acquisition, (iii) certain acquisitions completed by AIH prior to the acquisition of AIH by the Company, (iv) the initial public offering of Common Stock by the Company (the "IPO") and the application of the net proceeds therefrom in April 1994, (v) the refinancing of the Subordinated Debentures with the net proceeds from the issuance of the Subordinated Notes, (vi) the refinancing of the Prior Credit Facility with borrowings under the New Credit Agreement and (vii) the Offerings contemplated hereby and the application of the net proceeds to the Company therefrom to repay indebtedness incurred pursuant to the New Credit Agreement to finance the AIH Acquisition (collectively, the "Pro Forma Transactions"), as if the Pro Forma Transactions had occurred on January 1, 1994.

-The following pro forma unaudited consolidated balance sheet (collectively with the pro forma unaudited consolidated statements of operations, the "Pro Forma Statements") was prepared as if the AIH Acquisition, the acquisition of Plastifol by AIH and the Offerings contemplated hereby and application of the net proceeds therefrom to repay indebtedness incurred pursuant to the New Credit Agreement to finance the AIH Acquisition had occurred as of July 1, 1995.
+The following pro forma unaudited consolidated balance sheet (collectively with the pro forma unaudited consolidated statements of operations, the "Pro Forma Statements") was prepared as if the AIH Acquisition, the acquisition of Plastifol by AIH and the Offerings contemplated hereby and the application of the net proceeds therefrom to repay indebtedness incurred pursuant to the New Credit Agreement to finance the AIH Acquisition had occurred as of July 1, 1995.

-The Pro Forma Statements do not purport to represent (i) the actual results of operations or financial position of the Company had the Pro Forma Transactions occurred on the dates assumed or (ii) the results to be expected in the future
+The Pro Forma Statements do not purport to represent (i) the actual results of operations or financial position of the Company had the Pro Forma Transactions occurred on the dates assumed or (ii) the results to be expected in the future.

 The pro forma adjustments are based upon available information and upon certain assumptions that management believes are reasonable.
-The Pro Forma Statements and accompanying notes should be read in conjunction with the historical financial statements of the Company, AIH, FSB and Plastifol, including the notes thereto, and the other financial information pertaining to the Company, AIH, FSB and Plastifol, including "Capitalization" and related notes thereto, included elsewhere or incorporated by reference in this Prospectus.
+The Pro Forma Statements and accompanying notes should be read in conjunction with the historical financial statements of the Company, AIH, FSB and Plastifol, including the notes thereto, and the other financial information pertaining to the Company, AIH, FSB and Plastifol, including the information set forth in "Capitalization" and related notes thereto, included elsewhere or incorporated by reference in this Prospectus.